 When you know the geometry of your wall, do you know how much block needs to be below ground?
 It is important to have a good understanding of segmental retaining wall (SRW) embedment for various wall applications to assure good wall design and to get accurate estimates.

 In order to know how much you must embed your wall you need to consider the overall site conditions.
 What kinds of slopes do you have on your project?
 What phase of the project is the wall going to be built in?
 What are the site soil conditions?
 Will there be water present at the base of the wall?
 These factors can influence how deep the wall must be embedded in order to provide a stable base.

 Segmental retaining wall block is buried to provide additional stability and to minimize the potential of undermining the wall.
 The general guideline is a minimum of 6 in.
 (150 mm) of buried block with 1 in.
 (25 mm) embedment per 1 ft.
 (0.3 m) of wall height for walls over 6 ft.
-(1.8 m), up to a maximum of 24 in.
-(0.6 m).
+(1.8 m).
 This guideline would be for sites with a flat grade at the base of the wall and no other complicating factors; however site conditions can require additional block to be buried.

 When designing a wall with a slope below, the engineer must always consider the stability of the slope.
 Even a relatively short slope can be a problem if the wall is not founded deep enough into the slope.
 The reduction in stability is directly related to the reduction of shear resistance along the failure surface and the weight of soil stabilizing the structure.